dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 ## General Evaluator

-### Opening (3–4 min)
+### Role Introduction

 Good [morning/afternoon/evening] fellow Toastmasters and guests.
 My role as General Evaluator is similar to a movie critic—but for today’s meeting.
 I’ll be looking at the big picture: what worked well, what could be improved, and how we can make our next meeting even better.

-**Role Explanation (30 sec)**
+**Role Explanation**

-> While the speech evaluators focus on individual speakers, I evaluate the entire meeting—from the start time, agenda flow, and energy, to how each role player performed.
+While the speech evaluators focus on individual speakers, I evaluate the entire meeting—from the start time, agenda flow, and energy, to how each role player performed.
 My goal is not just to find gaps, but to highlight strengths.

 Call on role players (Ah Counter, Grammarian, Timer) to explain their roles to the audience.